cloudflare/cloudflare-docs/content/fundamentals/security/under-attack-mode.md

 4. Go to **Custom Pages**.
 5. For **Managed Challenge / I'm Under Attack Mode™**, select **Custom Pages** > **View default**.

-The "Checking your browser before accessing..." challenge determines whether to block or allow a visitor within 5 seconds.
+The "Checking your browser before accessing..." challenge determines whether to block or allow a visitor within five seconds.
 After passing the challenge, the visitor does not observe another challenge until the duration configured in [**Challenge Passage**](/fundamentals/security/challenge-passage/).

 ---

 ## Potential issues

-The Under Attack mode requires your browser to support JavaScript to display and pass the interstitial page, it is expected to observe impact on third party analytics tools.
+Since the Under Attack mode requires your browser to support JavaScript to display and pass the interstitial page, it is expected to observe impact on third party analytics tools.